17 Houseplants That Can Grow From Leaves

 Aloe

-Take a cutting of a leaf at least 4 inches long with a sharp clean knife at an angle.
+Take a cutting of a leaf at least four inches long with a sharp, clean knife at an angle.
 Leave the cuttings to callus over the cut end before planting in moist cacti mix or sandy potting soil to a third of the length of the leaf.
-Place in a warm sunny spot and water carefully, making sure not to overdo it.
-The plant should root in a few weeks.
-Alternatively, grow new plants from offsets or ‘pups’ that grow next to mature plants.

 Haworthia

-The best time to propagate Haworthias is in spring or summer.
+The best time to propagate Haworthia is in spring or summer.
 It’s faster to propagate from offshoots, but they can also grow successfully from individual leaves.
 Use a healthy young leaf rather than the older leaves at the base of the plant for the best results.

 Stonecrops